 Anastasia’s words conjure up a spectral ball as ghostly figures descend from the ceiling to take part in a dance, all dressed in the finery and glamour of the lost Imperial Russia.
 The royal family comes to “life” as well, with Anastasia’s four sisters dancing around her before finding partners.
 Anastasia, in the meantime, transforms into the grown-up princess she should have become, dancing with a partner of her own while her father strides onto the dance floor, all bowing to him (while her mother and brother wait in the background.
 As the song winds down, Anastasia and Nicholas share a brief dance before the magic is shattered and the figures vanish.

 I like to think of this song (and the scene as a whole) as being an homage of sorts to the old world of royalty, balls, and Imperial courts that was irrevocably broken after the First World War.
 It was an age of palaces, princes and princesses, nobles beyond count that had lasted for over a thousand years, and it will never come again, except in our memories.
-Hence, my favorite verse is at the end:

 This scene really is one of the best in the film, and I hope you enjoy watching and listening.